braze-inc/braze-docs/_docs/_hidden/private_betas/post_update_user_subscription_group_status_v2.md

 /v2/subscription/status/set
 {% endapimethod %}

-Use this endpoint to update the subscription state of up to 50 users on the Braze dashboard.
+Use this endpoint to update the subscription group status of up to 50 users on the Braze dashboard.
 You can access a subscription group's `subscription_group_id` by navigating to the **Subscription Group** page.

-## Rate limit

-A rate limit is applied to requests made to this endpoint for customers who onboarded with Braze on or after September 16, 2021.
-For more information, see [API Limits]({{site.baseurl}}/api/basics/#api-limits).

 ## Request body